 TradingView is the best overall stock analysis and trading software, perfect for beginner and experienced traders, with a vibrant community and excellent charts, backtesting, scanning, and screening globally.
 If you want intelligent AI pattern recognition and no-code backtesting for the US markets, then TrendSpider is a great choice.

 If you need real-time news, the best backtesting, and stock chart indicators, I recommend MetaStock.
-If you seek to build long-term value, income, and growth portfolios, then Stock Rover is the best software.
+Stock Rover is the best software to build long-term value, income, and growth portfolios.
 Finally, if you want to use the power of AI for short-term day trading, then Trade Ideas is the best choice.

 - Related Article: StockCharts vs. TradingView: Head-to-Head Comparison